 It won’t recommend any products or tell you what to do with your money.
 Instead, it offers free impartial guidance, including information about tax, comparing products, getting financial advice and avoiding scams.

-You can get impartial advice about pensions from The Pensions Advisory Service.
+While Pension Wise is for people approaching retirement, you can get free impartial guidance about workplace and private pensions at any age from The Pensions Advisory Service.
 The Money Advice Service can help with advice about retirement planning, savings and managing your money.
-You can also talk to an independent financial adviser, but you’ll usually have to pay for the advice.
+If you would like a personalised recommendation, you can also talk to an independent financial adviser, but you’ll usually have to pay for the advice.

 There are many ways to work up to, and beyond, your retirement age.
 Staying in work means you keep earning and you can keep saving too.